-Postcard from Budapest, Robert Severin’s debut album, explores the legacy of his Hungarian heritage and its connections to his home, Scotland.
-Robert’s parents met in Scotland, as refugees from the Hungarian uprising, in December 1956, marrying just a few weeks later.
-They moved to London where Robert was born.
-His father’s love of music made a significant impact on Robert.
-He pursued a career in special education, throughout which his promotion of music in his schools was constant.
-Since his early 20s, Robert has been writing his own songs and performing them solo, and in duos and groups, in the UK and overseas.
-His songwriting has covered a range of rock, pop, and folk.
+Postcard from Budapest, Robert Severin’s debut album of original songs, explores the legacy of his Hungarian heritage and its connections to his home, Scotland.
+Robert’s parents met in Scotland, as refugees from the Hungarian uprising, in December 1956, marrying just three weeks later.
+They settled in London a few month later, where Robert was born.
+Robert met his Scottish wife in Budapest, in 1989, as the Iron Curtain was about to fall.

-Robert’s songs have been described as “touching” and “deeply moving” by relatives of the women he has researched and written about.
-He felt compelled to share their examples of compassion, altruism, heroism, and unwavering humanity in the face of unspeakable inhumanity.
 Robert relates these biographical snapshots in both narrative and lyrical forms brought to life by his affecting melodies.
 He has also included songs about his own family in this collection.
-Robert’s compositions, complemented by Innes Watson’s warm and captivating string arrangements, have drawn comparisons to the music of Nick Drake and The Beatles, among others.
+Robert’s compositions, four of which are complemented by Innes Watson’s elegant and captivating string arrangements, have drawn comparisons to the music of Nick Drake, Jacques Brel, David Sylvian, Brett Anderson, Leonard Cohen, The Beatles and the Hungarian balladeer, Tamás Cseh, among others.